How to test encoder stability

 • Dota 2

-MemTest86 is a standalone application that boots from a USB-drev.
-It will stresstest the RAM and highlight any defect modules or misconfigurations in voltage, speed or RAM-timings.
+MemTest86 is a standalone application that you boot into from a USB drive.
+It stress tests RAM and draws attention to any defects in RAM modules in incorrect configuration in voltage, speed or RAM timings.

-Prime95 will push the core components of a system (CPU, RAM and motherboard) and should successfully run for at lease 24 hours.
-We are very happy with the blend test, which is highly efficient in spotting hardware- and configuration errors.
+Prime95 can stress the core of the system (CPU, RAM and motherboard) and should be run for at least 24 hours.
+We primarily use the "Blend" test as it is the most effective at spotting the most common hardware and configuration errors.

-If you use capture cards like Blackmagic Decklink, Matrox VS4 or USB and Thunderbolt variants like the AJA U-TAP or Ultrastudio Mini Recorder, set the project up using these devices, and with the actual output resolutions from your sources.
-You will see a very different CPU-usage when dealing with 720p compared to 1080i/p.
+If you use capture cards like Decklink, Matrox VS4 or USB and Thunderbolt variants like Aja U-TAP or Blackmagic Ultrastudio Mini Recorder, set up your project with these and test with the real signals from your sources.
+There is a big difference in CPU consumption at 720p input compared to 1080i.

-If you identify any errors it is very important to fix them.
-It doesn’t matter whether you are using vMix, Wirecast or an entirely different software on your live encoder – the underlying hardware has to be 100 % stable.
-Have a look at the follow up article where we look at how to actually fix the errors you might encoder in terms of stability.
-You are also more than welcome to contact Copenhagen Streaming and get help from our experienced team.
+If you get errors of any kind during testing, it's important that you fix them before using the encoder to live stream from an event.
+Whether you are using Wirecast, vMix or a completely different software on your live encoder, it is crucial that the hardware is 100 % stable.
+Check out this follow-up article where we look at how to fix stability problems.
+Of course, you are also more than welcome to contact Copenhagen Streaming and get help from our experienced team.

 Prime95

-Prime95 was designed to discover new Mersenne prime numbers.
-Prime95 can be set up to send results to Mersenne Research, Inc. which is a non profit corporation.
-You can also choose to just use the software to stress test CPU, RAM and motherboard without publishing potential prime numbers.
+Prime95 is software written to find new Mersenne primes.
+You can set up Prime95 to send results to Mersenne Research, Inc. which is a non-profit organization.
+However, you can also choose to simply use the software for press CPU, RAM and motherboards without publishing any mathematical discoveries.

-As of now Copenhagen Streaming is using version 29.3 af Prime95.
+At the time of writing, Copenhagen Streaming is using version 29.3 of Prime95.

 http://www.mersenne.org/download/